yousefh409/angularMessagingApp/README.md

 It was originally named DatingApp, and as such, results the difference in naming amongst the file names and code.
 The UserInterface should be fine however.

+When running Angular commands, one should cd into the SPA application.
+When running .NET commands, one should cd into the API folder.

 The commands should be split, so the .NET commands run in one prompt, and the Angular related commands run in another.

 Run "dotnet run" or "dotnet watch run" to run the server side .NET Core application.